How to Make Vanilla Ice Cream

 Directions for How to Make Stand Mixer Ice Cream Using a KitchenAid® Stand Mixer Attachment

 Making stand mixer ice cream is so effortless, you’ll probably be asking yourself, why haven’t I made this sooner?
 Using the method outlined below, your stand mixer ice cream attachment will handle all the hard work of churning, which will give you some extra time to contemplate the different kinds of toppings or add-ins you may want to incorporate.
-The best vanilla ice cream recipes can definitely hold their own, but it can be fun to express your culinary flair with added flavors like a bourbon black cherry swirl, salted caramel, or dark chocolate chunks.
+The best vanilla ice cream recipes can definitely hold their own, but it can be fun to express your culinary flair with added flavors like a bourbon black cherry swirl, salted caramel, dark chocolate chunks or pair your vanilla ice cream with homemade brownies.

 The KitchenAid® Ice Cream Maker attachment features an innovative, double-walled freeze bowl that provides even freezing throughout the mixing process.
 A stand mixer ice cream attachment can easily replace the need for a separate ice cream maker appliance.
 Plus, it works in tandem with a multifunctional stand mixer that can be used for all sorts of kitchen projects.
 See the steps below on how to make ice cream using your stand mixer ice cream attachment.